trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > Set global `root` inside server directive for requests.
 It specifies the root directory for undefined locations.

+  > If you define root in a location block it will only be available in that location.
+This almost always leads to duplication of either root directives of file paths, neither of which is good.

+  > If you define it in the server block it is always inherited by the location blocks so it will always be available in the `$document_root` variable, thus avoiding the duplication of file paths.

   From official documentation: